itteco/iframely/README.md

 Edit the sample config file as you need.
 You may also override any values from main config.js in your local config.
 There are some provider-specific values you might want to configure (e.g. wheather to include media in Twitter status embeds).
 You can also fine-tune API response time by disabling image size detection or readability parsing.

-Plus, we'll put some security configuration options there in a near future.
+For enhanced security, it is important that you properly configure `allowedOrigins` parameter for CORS.

 __Important__: At the very least, you need to enter your own application keys and secret tokens where applicable.